JelteF/PyLaTeX/docs/source/usage.rst

 The simplest base class
 ~~~~~~~~~~~~~~~~~~~~~~~
 All the different LaTeX classes have some stuff in common.
 That is why the
-:py:class:`~pylatex.base_classes.BaseLaTeXClass` exists.
-This class defines an
+:py:class:`~pylatex.base_classes.latex_object.LatexObject` exists.
+This class
-interface and some methods that can be used in any of the classes.
-One of these
+defines an interface and some methods that can be used in any of the classes.
-methods is the :py:meth:`~pylatex.base_classes.BaseLaTeXClass.dumps` method,
+One of these methods is the
+:py:meth:`~pylatex.base_classes.latex_object.LatexObject.dumps` method, which
-which returns the LaTeX formatted string representation of the class.
-Another
+returns the LaTeX formatted string representation of the class.
+Another useful
-useful one, when generating snippets is the
+one, when generating snippets is the
-:py:meth:`~pylatex.base_classes.BaseLaTeXClass.generate_tex` method, which
+:py:meth:`~pylatex.base_classes.latex_object.LatexObject.generate_tex` method,
-writes the output of :py:meth:`~pylatex.base_classes.BaseLaTeXClass.dumps` to a
+which writes the output of
+:py:meth:`~pylatex.base_classes.latex_object.LatexObject.dumps` to a file with
-file with the supplied filename.
+the supplied filename.

 The Options, Arguments and Command class